webix-hub/docs/data/desktop/calendar.md

 ####Setting and Getting Dates

 **Setting dates** means their selection.
-Dates can be set programmatically after calendar initialization:
+Dates can be set after calendar initialization with the help of the following methods:

 - **setValue**(new Date(2012,3,30)); - common method for setting values to the controls;
 - **selectDate**(new Date(2012,3,30));  - calendar specific method equal to the above mentioned one;
 - **showCalendar**(new Date(2012,3,30)); - makes the calendar **show** the specified date, but doesn't select it.

-**Getting dates** can be done with two corresponding methods:
+To **get dates** make use of the methods below:

 - **getValue()**; - common method for getting the control's value.
 - **getSelectedDate()**; - calendar specific method.